Northern Food Innovation Challenge

 - Funding for project costs up to $250,000 for successful applicants in Phase 1.

-- Final Innovators will be eligible for up to $1 million to deploy their project in Phase 2.
+- Final Innovators were eligible for up to $1 million to deploy their project in Phase 2.

 - Access to northern experts and CanNor support to shepherd project development through pathfinding and mentorship.